 For instance, if your prices are 50% higher than all your competition, you’ll want to justify that.
 Simply, what are you bringing to the table to warrant the price difference?
 On the other hand, if your competitors are a lot higher, don’t be the cheapest on the block – raise your rates.

 - Have you considered all the additional cleaning material needed to perform all cleaning tasks you were shown?
 All degreasers, various scrub pads, step ladders, extending dusters, the number of flat mops needed, knee pads, mold removing solution, specialty wood polish/ restorer, and rust, lime and calcium remover.
-Whoo!
+Phew!

 Whatever types of professional house cleaning supplies you need, be sure to purchase before your scheduled cleaning day.